DSR-RHIT/me497-reproducible-research/README.md

 ## week 9

 Reading: Sections 13.1 and 13.2
-Reading for class discussion: [What computational scientisits need to know about intellectual property law: A primer](resources/readings/Stodden2014-IntellectualPropertyPrimer.pdf)
+Reading for class discussion: [What computational scientists need to know about intellectual property law: A primer](resources/readings/Stodden2014-IntellectualPropertyPrimer.pdf)

 ## week 10